stuart-knock/docs/UserGuide/DataExchange.rst

 There are systems/applications that generate and store surface data in two parts: for left and right side.
-If this is the case, the imported ZIP file is expected to contain text files with the same naming and format, but the name should contain after prefix letter "r" or "l" (e.g. <trianglesl.txt> and
+If this is the case, the imported ZIP file is expected to contain text files with the same naming and format, but the name should contain letter "r" or "l" at the end of the suffix (e.g. <trianglesl.txt> and
 <trianglesr.txt>)

 |